MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaUnsubscribeUserMailFolderMessage.md

 ---
-external help file: Microsoft.Graph.Beta.Users.Actions-help.xml Module Name: Microsoft.Graph.Beta.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/invoke-mgbetaunsubscribeusermailfoldermessage
+external help file:
+Module Name: Microsoft.Graph.Beta.Users.Actions
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/invoke-mgbetaunsubscribeusermailfoldermessage
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Invoke-MgBetaUnsubscribeUserMailFolderMessage

 ## SYNOPSIS
-Submits a email request on behalf of the signed-in user to unsubscribe from an email distribution list.
+Submits an email request on behalf of the signed-in user to unsubscribe from an email distribution list.
 Uses the information in the List-Unsubscribe header.
 Message senders can use mailing lists in a user-friendly way by including an option for recipients to opt out.
 They can do so by specifying the List-Unsubscribe header in each message following RFC-2369.